gauravtiwari/relay-rails-blog/readme.md

 **Currently**, the application only supports reading data from server.
 No implementations has been made in regards to updates or writes.

 #### Current features
-* Lists posts
+* List posts
-* Lists comments of the posts
+* List comments of the posts
 * Show author info, votes and comments count
 * Live Query editor to run graphql queries

 ### Demo Links
 * [Demo blog](https://relay-rails-blog.herokuapp.com/)
 * [GraphiQL query editor](https://relay-rails-blog.herokuapp.com/editor)

 ### Resources